How to make money selling your photos online

 Sell photos on social media

 Take a tip from the students earning from their revision by Instagramming their study notes.
-Obviously, it helps if you've already got a strong online following, but if you have talent (and the right hashtags) you're in for a chance of making money.
+Obviously, it helps if you're an influencer with a strong online following, but if you have talent (and the right hashtags) you're in for a chance of making money.

-As an example of a way to make money on social media, you could take photos of some products that you'd recommend to your followers, then share them with affiliate links on sites like Instagram, Twitter and Facebook.
+To make money on social media, you could take photos of some products that you'd recommend to your followers, then share them with affiliate links on sites like Instagram, X (previously Twitter) and Facebook.
+It's also a great way to earn on TikTok.

 With affiliate links, you can earn a commission when people buy products through them.
-We go into more detail about affiliate marketing in our guide to making money on social media.
+We go into more detail about this in our guide to affiliate marketing.

 But please note, you'll always need to signpost if a social media post is an advert.